atredennick/atredennick.github.io/index.md

 title: Home
 ---

 I am a National Science Foundation Postdoctoral Fellow in Biology and Mathematics working with [Peter Adler](https://qcnr.usu.edu/labs/adler_lab/) at Utah State University and [Fred Adler](http://www.math.utah.edu/~adler/) at the University of Utah.
-My research seeks to understand the **causes and consequences of biodiversity** and to predict the impacts of climate change on plant populations.
+My research seeks to understand the **<span style="color:DarkSlateBlue">causes and consequences of biodiversity</span>** and to predict the impacts of climate change on plant populations.

 Contact me at atredenn@gmail.com